debuggingg/debuggingg.github.io/_posts/2024-05-22-IO1-byte-char.md

 title:  "2024/05/22/ IO-01 / Byte, Char"
 ---

-# Java Byte Stream Application: Keyboard Input and Output
+# Java Byte Stream : Keyboard Input and Output

 This program demonstrates how to read input from the keyboard using a byte stream and display it on the monitor until the End Of File (EOF) signal (Ctrl+Z) is received.